Skip to navigation Skip to content

 • the school has an insurance policy that covers payment for medical expenses incurred by the injured person

-• is not insured or indemnified in respect of the injury or illness, and is not required by law to be so insured or indemnified
+• the school is not insured or indemnified in respect of the injury or illness, and is not required by law to be so insured or indemnified

 Schools are not legally required to carry insurance for accidents.
 Therefore, any compensation payment arising from a school accident must be considered on its individual merits.